-All Class I and II biosafety cabinets must be tested and certified on site at the time installation in the laboratory is complete, any time the biosafety cabinet is moved, and at least annually thereafter.
+All Class I and II biosafety cabinets must be tested and certified on site at the time installation in the laboratory is complete, any time the biosafety cabinet is moved, and at least annually thereafter unless more frequent schedules are recommended by the manufacturer.
 All laboratory personnel must be trained in the proper use of these devices.
 (See Appendix A of the CDC-NIH Handbook for a description of the design and use of biosafety cabinets.)